mkopsnc/catalogue_qt_docker/docker-compose/README.md

 **Note!**  Get a domain!
 This would be the best, instead of using an IP adress.

-Our domain name for remote installation is: **chara-47.man.poznan.pl**
+Our domain name for remote example machine installation is: **chara-47.man.poznan.pl**

 If you want to use it without authentication:
  - download, configure and build as said above